MeltwaterArchive/storyplayer/v2/using/configuration/system-under-test-config.md

 * `role` is the name of the test-environment role that you want to inject one or more params into
 * `params` is an object containing a list of the params you want to inject

 Any `params` that you specify here are added to your test environment config before Storyplayer runs your chosen provisioning engine.
+See [Provisioning Parameters](provisioning-parameters.html) for more details.